 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

 Information about material assumptions and estimation uncertainties are included in: